rohannes220/Coursera-JavaProgrammingAndSoftwareEngineeringFundamentalsSpecialization/Course2-JavaProgrammingArraysListsAndStructuredData/Projects/VigenereBreakerProject/README.md

-# Vigenere Cipher Breaker Project
+# Vigenère Cipher Breaker Project

 ### Introduction

-- This project breaks strings that are encrypted using a Vigenere Cipher
+- This project breaks strings that are encrypted using a Vigenère Cipher
-- Vigenere cipher is a more complex version of Caesar Cipher.
+- Vigenère cipher is a more complex version of Caesar Cipher.
 And uses Caesar Cipher cyclically.
-- Vigenere cipher example
+- Vigenère cipher example
   - Original message: `Meet Me At Dawn`
   - Key: `"DICE" => [3, 8, 2, 4]`
   <p float="left">